shap0011/ml_peoject_4_neural_networks/README.md

-# Predicting Chances of Admission at UCLA - Neural Networks Project
+# UCLA Admission Prediction App

 This project builds a **classification model** using **Neural Networks (MLPClassifier)** to predict the **chances of admission** into the **University of California, Los Angeles (UCLA)** based on a student's academic and research profile.